 Additional Technology Requirements:

 Additional technology requirements may be necessary in some programs of study.
 Specific requirements are notated in the Course Description of courses requiring additional technology.
 In addition, use of the voluntary Remote Proctor (RP Now) to administer final examinations will require use of a webcam with audio capability.

 CSU reserves the right to update technology requirements, including both hardware and software, throughout the duration of the program.
 CSU strives to be innovative in its curriculum delivery to support student engagement in coursework.

-Technical Support services are available and offer a variety of support services including desktop support, diagnostics, and Blackboard support.
-Students encountering technical difficulty are encouraged to contact the CSU Helpdesk through the following methods:
+Technical Support services are available and offer support services for Blackboard support and any associated 3rd party applications.
+Students encountering technical difficulty with their courses are encouraged to contact the CSU Helpdesk through the following methods:

 Phone: (877) 399-1063

 For Helpdesk availability, please visit the Technical Support page in the myCSU Student Portal by clicking on the link below: https://mycsu.columbiasouthern.edu/student/blackboard/support

 FAQs, Software Downloads, and Tutorials are available within the myCSU Student Portal under the Technical Support Navigation Tab.

 The myCSU Student Portal is the gateway to the University.
 A few of the features available through the portal include the ability to view grades, submit course enrollments and access an individual student account.
 Upgraded applications, features, or functionality may be installed within the myCSU Student Portal and are subject to change.
 Occasionally, technology requirements will be revised accordingly to meet new university standards and initiatives.